 Click the person icon to turn on chroma key.

-Livestream Studio will automatically detect the most prominent color (green in this example) and key it out once chroma key is turned on.
+You may be prompted to click the Auto button.
+By doing so, Livestream Studio will automatically detect the most prominent color (green in this example) and key it out.

-Next, close the GFX Designer and put either a camera, media source, or graphics source into Program from your multi-view.
-The example above has a white background video from Media 2.
+Next, close out of the GFX Designer and put either a camera, media source, or graphics source into Program from your multi-view.
+The example below has a white background video from Media 2.

 To erase all chroma keying on your input source, click the X icon.
 Note that the green background has returned to the picture.